hashara256/troubleShootingAspose.net/README.md

    - Open the generated DOCX files in a DOCX reader such as Microsoft Word.
    - Observe that the document with four pages is corrupted and cannot be opened.

-## Analysis

-To identify the root cause of the corruption, follow these steps:

-1. **Extract XML Content**:
-   - Extract the XML files from the DOCX packages for 1, 2, 3, and 4 pages.
-2. **Compare Structures**:
-   - Analyze the XML structures of the working DOCX files (1, 2, and 3 pages) and the corrupted DOCX file (4 pages).
-3. **Identify Inconsistencies**:
-   - Look for missing elements, incorrect namespaces, and any discrepancies in the XML structures.
-4. **Tools Used**:
-   - Python scripts are provided in the `analysis` directory to automate the extraction and comparison of XML contents.

-## Scripts

-The `analysis` directory contains the following scripts:

-- **extract_xml.py**: Script to extract XML files from DOCX packages.
-- **compare_xml.py**: Script to compare XML structures and identify inconsistencies.

 ## Conclusion